 If your adviser is comparing life insurance products for you, get them to do a 10-year forward pricing projection.
 A policy that is affordable now could become expensive if premiums increase significantly over time.

 Ask if there is a charge for cancelling your policy within a specified period.
 Some insurers have a ‘clawback’ period which means if you do cancel within this time (usually two years) your adviser must repay a portion of the upfront commission.
 Some advisers pass this charge on to their customer.

 Like insurance providers, most mortgage advisers also work on commission.
 They usually receive a payment from the lender as a percentage of the amount loaned and may also receive ongoing commission.
 This is paid by the mortgage provider annually for the period of your loan.
 Some advisers may also charge a fee, so it’s best to check this when you meet.

 If you are dealing with an Authorised Financial Adviser (AFA), they are legally required to tell you about any fee and commission details.

 A Registered Financial Adviser (RFA) is not legally required to disclose commission and fees but you are entitled to ask and be told.

-A QFE adviser (for example bank staff) doesn’t usually receive commission but will be rewarded by some form of bonus.
-Again you’re entitled to ask.
+A QFE adviser (for example bank staff) doesn’t usually receive a commission but will be rewarded by some form of a bonus.
+Again, you’re entitled to ask.
 See types of advice which explain more about these advisers and the services they provide.